Modern Slavery Act 2015

 Statement on Compliance with Modern Slavery Act 2015

-Perth College UHI, in recognition of its responsibilities under the Modern Slavery Act 2015, adopts a robust approach to eliminating slavery and human trafficking across all of its activities.
+UHI Perth, in recognition of its responsibilities under the Modern Slavery Act 2015, adopts a robust approach to eliminating slavery and human trafficking across all of its activities.

 Supply Chain Code of Conduct